-Rosacea is an extremely common, chronic inflammatory skin condition that causes redness and, in more serious cases, pus-filled red bumps on the skin.
-While rosacea can occur in anyone, it most commonly affects middle-aged women, and is more visible on those who have lighter complexions.
+Rosacea is an extremely common, chronic inflammatory skin condition that causes redness and in some cases, pus-filled red bumps on the skin.
+While rosacea can occur in anyone, it most commonly affects women over 30, and is more visible on those who have lighter complexions.

 Rosacea is caused by abnormalities in the blood vessels, which result in flushing and persistent redness usually around the cheeks and nose.
 Flare ups can range from one day to one month, however, they usually last about a week.
-Although there is no one cause of this skin condition (many credit it to genetics), there are many things that can trigger a flare up.
+There are many potential causes for rosacea, such as genetics, bacteria, or an overproliferation of the Demodex mites that are a part of everyone’s microbiome, there are many things that can trigger a flare up.

 Environmental factors including prolonged sun exposure, extreme heat or cold, and strong winds can exacerbate rosacea.
 Similarly, stress, heavy exercise, hot showers and certain foods can also contribute to flare ups.